Firebrand Indonesian cleric returns from 3-year Saudi exile

 Firebrand Indonesian cleric returns from 3-year Saudi exileNew

-JAKARTA, Indonesia (AP) — Thousands of followers of a firebrand cleric joyfully have welcomed him at an Indonesian airport as he returned home from a 3-year exile in Saudi Arabia after criminal charges including a pornography case were dropped.
-The supporters burst into joy when they saw Rizieq Shihab, leader of the Islamic Defenders Front, and his family exit immigration at the airport to head home.
-Shihab left in 2017 to go on a pilgrimage to Mecca shortly after police charged him in connection with a pornography chat case and for allegedly insulting the Pancasila state ideology.
-Police dropped both charges last year due to weak evidence.
-The front was once on the political fringes but has gained significant influence through humanitarian and charity work.
+JAKARTA, Indonesia (AP) — Tens of thousands of followers of a firebrand cleric have joyfully welcomed him at an Indonesian airport as he returned home from a 3-year exile in Saudi Arabia after criminal charges including a pornography case were dropped.
+The supporters erupted with joy when they saw Rizieq Shihab, leader of the Islamic Defenders Front, leave the immigration area at the airport.
+Shihab left Indonesia in 2017 to go on a pilgrimage to Mecca shortly after police charged him in a pornography chat case.
+Police dropped the charges last year due to weak evidence.
+The front was once on the political fringes but has gained significant influence in recent years.